-- The team manager and/or supervisor should have clear leadership qualities.
+- The team manager and/or supervisor should have clear leadership qualities, and ideally should be a level B MBT Practitioner.
 It is important that there is at least one team member who has the authority and personality to create and maintain a holding environment for the team.
 The team itself may consist of therapists with different levels of experience.
 There seems no need to recruit a team of only highly specialized therapists.
-In fact, excellent outcomes have been delivered by non-specialist mental health professionals. - Even if the team manager is not involved in treatment, (s)he should also commit to the model.
+In fact, excellent outcomes have been delivered by nonspecialist mental health professionals. - We recommend that there is a deputy position to any Team Lead post for at least 3 days (22.5 hours) per week, so that there is opportunity for perspective taking in the leadership process. - Even if the team manager is not involved in treatment, (s)he should also commit to the model.
 This implies that (s)he does not make important decisions regarding personnel or programme without consulting the supervisor and expert (for example evaluation of staff functioning, programme changes etc). - The team manager and organization should create an environment in which it is possible to make mistakes and learn from it.
 If mistakes are being punished explicitly or implicitly by the management, the openness in the team will be reduced.